damoonrashidi/damoonrashidi-me/posts/simple/waluigi-represents-all-of-us.md

 needed a partner too, so Waluigi was created.
 He was created only as a reference to a copy, _he has no value unto himself._

+Out of pocket political and social commentary aside, the shocking gist of it is:
+Things should be built because their existance provide value, not because other somewhat similar features exist, and we're chasing needless consistency in whatever we're building (be it APIs, UI or anything else).

-Out of pocket political and social commentary aside, the gist is: Things should be built because they have value unto they themselves, not in reference to other features, they should even be their own [eigenvalue](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors), so that when the systems they reference change, they can remain constant.
+I'd go as far as saying that features should even be their own [eigenvalue](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors), so that when the systems they reference change, they can remain constant.
 Because unlike Mario, who is eternal, features and code bases race towards entropy with